Credit: @muyaoeats on Instagram

 Credit: @breadfolksbakery on Instagram

-This new bakery on Hudson’s charming Warren Street was quick to develop a following after opening in summer 2020.
+On Hudson’s charming Warren Street, this bakery has been quick to develop a following.
 A line stretches down the block from Friday to Monday when the stylish storefront is open, with hungry crowds snapping up loaves of organic sourdough bread, expertly made croissants and chocolatines (otherwise known as pain au chocolat), as well as sweets like doughnuts and cruffins in creative flavors such as baklava, dulce de leche praline, and passionfruit meringue.

 Floyd & Bobo’s Bakery & Snack Palace (Catskills)